 At December 31, 2022, net impaired investments totalled \$22 million, compared to \$17 million a year earlier.
-On a \$40.0 billion portfolio, this represents 0.05% of total investments (0.04% at December 31, 2021).
-The increase is the net result of the early prepayment of the entire principal and interest accrued on one impaired bond and the addition of a new impaired bond following a deterioration in credit quality, which stems from shifting trends related to the pandemic.
+On a \$40.0 billion portfolio, this represents 0.06% of total investments (0.04% at December 31, 2021).
+This decrease is the net result of the early prepayment of the entire principal and interest accrued on one impaired bond and the addition of a new impaired bond following the degradation of the credit quality, which stems from shifting trends from the pandemic.